aubm/aubm-website/content/posts/i-like-slack-as-much-as-i-like-being-interrupted-at-my-desk.md

 Coming back from a two weeks vacation, chances are that you will have missed a lot.
 Clearing a mailbox with 300 unread items certainly is a challenge, but still I find it less stressful than catching up on 300 unread messages on Slack channels.
 And if you are more the type of person who keeps track of work communications, even during your days off, it’s still possible to respond later to an email, because it will stay in your mailbox until you’ve treated it.
-This is not true with Slack messages, if you don’t catch it right away, there are good chances that it will be lost in the flow and you’ll forget about it, and then you’ll live in the street.
+This is not true with Slack messages, if you don’t catch them right away, there are good chances that they will be lost in the flow and you’ll forget about them.
+And then you’ll live in the street.

 ![Monkeys with ringing bells](/img/monkeys_bells.jpg)